l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA for persistence.md

 LSA automatically loads all registered SSPs and AuthPkgs into its process at boot:

-- In the case of SSP it calls the `SpLsaModeInitialize` function to obtain pointers to the functions implemented by each security package in that DLL.
+- In the case of SSPs it calls the `SpLsaModeInitialize` function to obtain pointers to the functions implemented by each security package in that DLL.
 Those pointers are passed to the LSA in an array called `SECPKG_FUNCTION_TABLE`.

 - In the case of an AuthPkg, LSA calls `LsaApInitializePackage` to initialize the authentication package.